The 1980s

 In those days, take STV a local broadcaster who my ex boss Chris worked for as a senior cameraman, they were intrenched with unions and all the rules that came with it, you could be hauled over the coals if you dare touch even a camera cable lying on the floor if that was not your dedicated job, ie. cable basher.

 I am glad to say we have come a long way since those draconian days but has it got any better…only time will tell.
-I also want to start a campaign for less black and grey camcorders get back to the eighties give the camcorder a distinctive look.
+I also want to start a campaign for less black and grey camcorders get back to the eighties give the camcorder a distinctive look…even the RED ONE is black !

 I shot my first TV spot with the 2000 in Erie, Pennsylvania back in 1980/1981.
 I won a local advertising award for the spot for a hat maker…. after all these years I still remember how fun it was and is to pt together a nice piece of TV.